-Although they say, “Don’t judge a book from its cover”, they always judge a blog post or article from its headline.
-How magnetic your headline is will determine how many readers actually will land on your post to read the rest.
+Although they say, “Don’t judge a book from its cover”, they always judge a blog post or article from its headline (blog title).
+How magnetic your blog title is will determine how many readers actually will land on your post to read the rest.

 Over 10 million blogposts are published every day.
 You got to stand out.
-Even if you’ve written the most impressive content inside, don’t expect it to gain any exposure and popularity if it has a weak headline.
+Even if you’ve written the most impressive content inside, don’t expect it to gain any exposure and popularity if it has a weak blog title.

 #When it is too generic to create curiosity